 Sometimes plants with the same watering needs can still end up in two separate zones due to sunlight exposure.
 Grass in the part of the yard that receives the most sunlight will require more water than that growing in the most shaded portion of the yard.
 If there is a significant disparity in light received their watering requirements could vary considerably.
 If they were located in the same zone and being watered by emitters with the same flow, either the sunny portion of the yard would not receive enough water or the shaded portion of the yard would receive too much.
 Planning these as two separate zones makes it easy to ensure the needs of both are adequately met.

 Zoning by soil type can also make planning your system easier.
-Sandy soil, for example, prefers high flow emitters as the application rate needs to be fast enough that the water can spread to the root zone via capillary action.
-Likewise, clay soil prefers the low flow emitters; this provides the water time to be absorbed by the soil instead of accumulating on the surface where it can be subject to evaporation or runoff.
-Think of this as application rate versus absorption rate.
+Sandy soil, for example, prefers high-flow emitters as the application rate needs to be fast enough that the water can spread to the root zone via capillary action.
+Likewise, clay soil prefers the low-flow emitters; this provides the water time to be absorbed by the soil instead of accumulating on the surface where it can be subject to evaporation or runoff.
+Think of this as the application rate versus the absorption rate.

 Once the sketch is complete and the zones are planned, it is time to choose the emitters that will be used to deliver water to the area.
 It is best that each zone use the same emitters with the same flow rates; this is why it is important to determine watering needs and organize the system into zones where each zone has the same needs.
-It is perfectly acceptable to use different emitters in different zones; one zone can even be dedicated to drip irrigation while another is designated for high pressure lawn irrigation.
-As one can imagine, drip irrigation tubing and emitters would not do well in the same zone as the high pressure lawn tubing and emitters.
+It is perfectly acceptable to use different emitters in different zones; one zone can even be dedicated to drip irrigation while another is designated for high-pressure lawn irrigation.
+As one can imagine, drip irrigation tubing and emitters would not do well in the same zone as the high-pressure lawn tubing and emitters.
 It is also perfectly acceptable (and even recommended depending on design needs) to use different brands of emitters on different zones.
-There may be one zone that rotors from one manufacturer would be a perfect fit, and another zone that spray bodies from a different manufacturer would be a perfect fit; the choice is yours and the flexibility of a Blu-Lock system can accommodate many emitter types, brands and styles.
+There may be one zone where rotors from one manufacturer would be a perfect fit, and another zone where spray bodies from a different manufacturer would be a perfect fit; the choice is yours and the flexibility of a Blu-Lock system can accommodate many emitter types, brands, and styles.

 Fittings and Finishing Touches